architdatar/ml_uncertainty/README.md

 See [./docs/installation.md](/docs/installation.md).

 ## Examples
-To run the [examples](examples), some additional plots need to be made which require matplotlib and seaborn packages.
+To run the [examples](examples), some additional plots and calculations need to be made which require other packages.
 These can be installed using:
 ```
-pip install matplotlib seaborn
+pip install matplotlib seaborn jupyter scikit-fda
 ```

 Check out some of the these [examples](examples) to try out the package.
 These examples are best run in [VS code](https://code.visualstudio.com/).